kbengine/kbengine/kbe/src/lib/python/Doc/library/zipfile.rst

 create an encrypted file.
 Decryption is extremely slow as it is implemented in native Python rather than C.

-For other archive formats, see the :mod:`bz2`, :mod:`gzip`, and :mod:`tarfile` modules.

 The module defines the following items:

 .. exception:: BadZipFile

-   The error raised for bad ZIP files (old name: ``zipfile.error``).
+   The error raised for bad ZIP files.

    .. versionadded:: 3.2

 .. exception:: BadZipfile

-   This is an alias for :exc:`BadZipFile` that exists for compatibility with Python versions prior to 3.2.
-Usage is deprecated.
+   Alias of :exc:`BadZipFile`, for compatibility with older Python versions.

+   .. deprecated:: 3.2

 .. exception:: LargeZipFile